Aston Martin Lagonda Global (LON:AML) Trading 14.3% Higher – Still a Buy?

 Wall Street Analysts Forecast Growth

-Separately, JPMorgan Chase & Co. reiterated a “neutral” rating and set a GBX 160 ($2.07) price objective on shares of Aston Martin Lagonda Global in a research report on Wednesday, February 19th.
+Separately, JPMorgan Chase & Co. reiterated a “neutral” rating and issued a GBX 160 ($2.07) target price on shares of Aston Martin Lagonda Global in a research note on Wednesday, February 19th.

-Aston Martin Lagonda Global (LON:AML – Get Free Report) last released its earnings results on Wednesday, February 26th.
-The company reported GBX (34.80) (($0.45)) EPS for the quarter.
+Aston Martin Lagonda Global (LON:AML – Get Free Report) last issued its quarterly earnings results on Wednesday, February 26th.
+The company reported GBX (34.80) (($0.45)) earnings per share for the quarter.
 Aston Martin Lagonda Global had a negative net margin of 21.42% and a negative return on equity of 48.19%.
-On average, research analysts expect that Aston Martin Lagonda Global Holdings plc will post 3.0755403 EPS for the current fiscal year.
+On average, analysts anticipate that Aston Martin Lagonda Global Holdings plc will post 3.0755403 earnings per share for the current fiscal year.

 Aston Martin’s vision is to be the world’s most desirable, ultra-luxury British brand, creating the most exquisitely addictive performance cars.